 On February 20, 1915, Henry and Mary Ellen Webb, who had married the previous June, began quarreling at their home at 628 Paulson Avenue in Larimer.
 The quarrel reportedly centered on money.
-Mary is said to have threatened to leave her husband, who worked at a hotel, for another man due to his inability to support her.
+Mary is said to have threatened to leave her husband, an unemployed hotel worker, for another man due to his inability to support her.

 When the quarrel escalated the next day, Mary Webb struck her husband with a poker and he responded by slashing her, fatally, with a razor.
 He then fled the scene.
 Webb was arrested hours later.
 He confessed to police and led them to the murder weapon.

-My research reaches a different conclusion.
-Though Mary was raised in a family of modest means (her father worked as a hod carrier), she may have experienced the status associated with passing as white (as she is listed on her death certificate, though she was born to Black parents).
+My research reaches a somewhat different conclusion.
+Mary was raised in a family of modest means (her father worked as a hod carrier), though she may have experienced the status associated with passing as white (as she is listed on her death certificate, despite being born to Black parents).
+Indeed, one newspaper account identified her nickname as “The Angel” (Pittsburgh Gazette Times, February 22, 1915).

 His pardon request also rejected, Henry Webb was executed on May 2, 1916.
 He is buried in the prison cemetery at Rockview.
 Webb was the first African American in Pennsylvania to die in the electric chair.